Mike Yastrzemski Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.5 K/9, which ranks 20th in MLB.
+- The pitching staff for the Mets has a collective 8.8 K/9, which ranks 17th in the league.

-- The Mets have the 13th-ranked team ERA across all league pitching staffs (4.14).
+- The Mets have a 4.10 team ERA that ranks 14th among all MLB pitching staffs.

-- Mets pitchers combine to allow the fourth-most home runs in baseball (30 total, 1.5 per game).
+- Mets pitchers combine to allow 32 total home runs at a clip of 1.5 per game (second-most in the league).

-- Peterson (1-2 with a 6.10 ERA and 22 strikeouts in 20 2/3 innings pitched) gets the start for the Mets, his fifth of the season.
+- The Mets are sending Megill (3-1) to the mound to make his fifth start of the season.
+He is 3-1 with a 3.00 ERA and 17 strikeouts in 21 2/3 innings pitched.

-- The left-hander last pitched on Tuesday against the Los Angeles Dodgers, when he went six innings, allowing six earned runs while giving up seven hits.
+- In his last appearance on Wednesday, the righty went five innings against the Los Angeles Dodgers, allowing three earned runs while surrendering seven hits.

-- The 27-year-old has a 6.10 ERA and 9.6 strikeouts per nine innings across four games this season, while allowing a batting average of .313 to his opponents.
+- In four games this season, the 27-year-old has a 3.00 ERA and 7.3 strikeouts per nine innings, while allowing a batting average of .238 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.